 |1||B||2||Gases or liquids can only be released by rupture or breakdown; failure of ventilation equipment.|

 |2||G||1||High concentration of dust is present during normal conditions (explosive levels)|

 |2||G||2||Normal conditions do not present high levels of combustible dust to be explosive.|

 The fire triangle consists of the most basic ingredients to create fire (heat, fuel, and oxygen).
 Taking the fire triangle a step further with the inclusion of confinement and dispersion, you now have the Dust Explosion Pentagon.
 The combination of these elements can be disastrous for a facility.
-By simply removing just one element from the dust explosion pentagon, you can reduce the risk for explosion.
+By simply removing just one element from the dust explosion pentagon, you can reduce the risk of explosion.

 The amount of wheat or starch dust to create an explosion is about 30 grams per cubic meter.
-These concentrations can exist inside of grain handling equipment and on bid decks or receiving pits without dust collection.
+These concentrations can exist inside grain handling equipment and on bid decks or receiving pits without dust collection.